publishpress/PublishPress-Authors/readme.txt

 == Changelog ==

+= UNRELEASED =

+* Fixed: Fix the character "&" in the Bibliographical Info field, which was converted to "&amp;", #566;

 = [3.14.9] - 18 Nov 2021 =

 * Fixed: The author profile URL for guest authors was not added to the schema for Google rich results with Yoast SEO, #545;